divio/divio-cloud-docs/introduction/includes/set-up-project-cont.rst

 Open the Test environment website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have successfully deployed the Test server, the Control Panel will indicate a *Last deployment successful at
+Once you have successfully deployed the Test environment, the Control Panel will indicate a *Last deployment successful
-...* message, and the project URL in the Test server pane will display as link, e.g.
+at ...* message, and the project URL in the Test environment pane will display as a link, for example
 ``https://tutorial-project-stage.us.aldryn.io``.
 Open the link to access the project.